precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ## Exchange of coupling data with subcycling

 preCICE only exchanges data at the end of the last timestep in each time window – the end of the time window.
 By default, preCICE only exchanges data that was written at the very end of the time window.
 This approach automatically leads to discontinuities or "jumps" when going from one time windows to the next.
 Coupling data has a constant value (in time) within one coupling window.
-This leads to lower accuracy of the overall simulation (for details, see [^1]).
+This leads to lower accuracy of the overall simulation.[^1]

 ### Example for subcycling without waveform iteration